 Honors students are required to compile at least 13 points with any combination of dedicated HNR courses, honors sections of regularly offered courses, or contract courses in their departments.
+Contract courses are a regularly offered Trine University course in which the instructor and honors student agree on additional requirements to enrich the experience.
 For HNR courses and honors sections of courses, the credits for each course will directly correlate to the number of points earned.
 Contract course points will vary depending on the degree of extra work involved.
 Students must take courses in at least two of the three categories listed above.

-Enrichment Experiences (4-6 pts)
+Enrichment Experiences (4 -6 pts)